CSharpTerm2GroupFinalProject/Final/README.md

 * Instructions on how to install or download the program.

-* Click this link, then click the most recent release's .exe file.--> https://github.com/CSharpTerm2GroupFinalProject/Final/releases
+* Click this link, then click the most recent release's .exe file. https://github.com/CSharpTerm2GroupFinalProject/Final/releases

 * Keep the file, then click "more info," then the "run anyway" button.